 Dr. Susan Gerofsky is an associate professor in Mathematics Education and Environmental Education in the Department of Curriculum and Pedagogy at the University of British Columbia, Vancouver, Canada.
 Her research is in embodied, multi sensory, multimodal mathematics education through the arts, movement, gesture, and through learning with the greater-than-human world.
 Dr. Gerofsky is a long-time member of the Bridges Math and Art community.
 She is active as a musician, playwright, poet and filmmaker and works with dance and fine arts.

-“Witches of Agnesi” Play Performance: Live Streaming and Panel Discussion
+“Witches of Agnesi” Play Performance (Pre-recorded) and Panel Discussion (Live)

 Wednesday, January 27, 2021 from 1:00 – 2:30 pm ET (Online Event)